Knee Replacement Surgery in Fargo, ND

 Total Knee Replacement vs. Partial Knee Replacement

 According to the Agency for Healthcare Research and Quality, about 600,000 people in the United States have knee replacement surgery each year.
+Dr. Todd Sekundiak specializes in all types of joint replacement surgery including total and partial knee replacements.
+Dr. Sekundiak is Fargo’s leading and most trusted orthopedic surgeon.
+Learn about all types of knee replacement surgeries and schedule your appointment with Dr. Sekundiak today.

 Whether a patient needs a total knee replacement or partial knee replacement depends on the condition of the various parts of the knee.
 Here’s what you need to know about partial and total knee replacements to figure out which is best for you.